 Easily restock inventory

 How do you know when you’re low on stock if you have to hunt for new products in your retail stockroom?
-Granted, a point-of-sale (POS) system with inventory management features helps by showing you when SKUs are running low.
+Granted, a point of sale system with inventory management features helps by showing you when SKUs are running low.
 But if you have inaccurate inventory counts and a disorganized back office, stock replenishment becomes a problem.

 A well-organized stockroom has clearly labeled sections for each product category and SKU.
 If you notice one shelf is looking bare, prioritize a restock.
 You’ll have inventory replenished much faster that way than by stumbling upon a low pile by chance.